a3X3k/Haskell/README.md

 pythagorean n = [ (x, y, z) | x <- [ 1.. n ], y <- [ 1 .. n ], z <- [ 1 .. n ], ( x^2 + y^2 == z^2 ) ]
 ```

-### A perfect number is a positive integer which is equal to the sum of all its factors, excluding the number itself.
-Using list comprehension, define a function perfects :: Int->Int that returns all the perfect numbers up to a given limit n.
+### Returns all the perfect number up to a given limit **n** which is a positive integer and is equal to the sum of all its factors, excluding the number itself.

 ```py
 fact :: Int -> [Int]